 To return to our earlier example of the online running shoe retailer, here are some things you would look for in your analysis.

 First, as mentioned earlier, is the landing page’s credibility and relevance to traffic sources.
 Is the site secure?
-Is the graphic design professional?
+Is a graphic design professional?
 For relevance, you can show the traffic source (ad, link or search listing) briefly before taking users to the landing page.
 Within the five second test, you can ask if the landing page matches the expectations the traffic source created. – Relevance, Anxiety, Clarity –

 Visitors need to drill down and find a product that suits their needs.
 Can they browse and search their way through your categories to find an adequate fit?
 How effective are your refinement options?
 When clicking through to a subcategory or product detail page, does the content there match expectations? – Relevance, Clarity –

 Third, visitors need to get sufficient information from the product detail page.
 Does the information answer visitors’ questions?
 Does it convey benefits?
 How scannable is the information – bullet points or paragraphs?
-Where’s the refunds policy?
+Where’s the refund policy?
 Are the shoes in stock?
-How much is shipping? – Value Proposition, Urgency, Anxiety-
+How much is shipping? – Value Proposition, Urgency, Anxiety–

 Users also need to be able to add to cart easily, and then modify the contents of the cart.
 Is the add to cart button noticeable and clearly a button?
-Are the cart buttons clearly labelled and laid out in a hierarchy reflecting their importance?
+Are the cart buttons clearly labeled and laid out in a hierarchy reflecting their importance?
 Does the site need all this information the checkout requests? – Clarity, Distraction, Urgency, Anxiety –

 Step 5: Implement The Changes